Personal profile

 Hugh French is a highly effective and persuasive advocate who specialises in providing advice and representation in serious and complex criminal cases.

-He is ranked in the Legal 500 directory as a leading junior in crime and is reported as “a very effective cross-examiner.
+Shortlisted by the Legal 500 in 2024 as the Crime Junior of the Year, he is ranked in the directory as a leading junior in crime and is reported as “a very effective cross-examiner.
 Persuasive and unflappable”.

 He is appointed to the highest grade (Grade 4) as a CPS Panel Advocate.
-He is listed on the Rape and Serious Sexual Offences, Serious Crime and Terrorism specialist panels (at Grade 4) and the Fraud and POCA panels (at Grade 3).
+He is listed on the Rape and Serious Sexual Offences, Serious Crime Group and Terrorism specialist panels at the highest grade.
+He regularly accepts leading and junior briefs from the CPS for such cases.

 Hugh gains the confidence of clients quickly and is adept at providing clear and prompt advice to those who find themselves accused of serious crimes.
-He prosecutes and defends serious cases of Fraud, Serious Violence and Sexual Offences.
+He prosecutes and defends serious cases of Serious Violence, Sexual Offences, Homicide and Fraud.

-Hugh conducts training for the Metropolitan Police on disclosure.
+Hugh has conducted training for the Metropolitan Police on disclosure over several years.

 Hugh is a pupil supervisor whilst also volunteering for the ELBA mentoring scheme as well as training students as part of the Bar Mock Trial Competition.